mohan7979/magnitui/README.md

-# Getting Started with Create React App
+# Employee levels of happiness and satisfaction survey

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed with react js

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`
 ### `npm start`

 Runs the app in the development mode.\